back to the MAIN INDEX

 Innocent XIII reigned less than three years; in 1724, Benedict XIII had already taken his place.

 The happy end of this long story came when Clement XII was elected, in 1730.
-After having rejected a first series of projects, that aimed to preserve the integrity of Palazzo Poli, at the back, the pope's interest was caught by the drawings submitted by Ferdinando Fuga, Luigi Vanvitelli and the young Nicola Salvi, an architect in his early thirties, whose experience was still rather limited.
+After having rejected a first series of projects that aimed to preserve the integrity of Palazzo Poli, the pope's interest was caught by the drawings submitted by Ferdinando Fuga, Luigi Vanvitelli and the young Nicola Salvi, an architect in his early thirties, whose experience was still rather limited.
 According to all three of them, the central part of the building should have been sacrificed, in order to create a deeper perspective for the fountain's central group.
 The Conti family, owners of Palazzo Poli, complained about the damage that this would have caused to their mansion, but the pope decreed that the alteration was to be carried out all the same.

 A commission of expert scholars was asked to choose the best project, and the composition by Nicola Salvi, reputed very scenographic and harmonic at the same time, was preferred to the others.